 4. Coleman Divide 350L LED Flashlight: £29.99, Go Outdoors

 Perhaps the biggest selling point of this torch is the so-called BatteryLock technology, which allows you disengage the batteries when not in use by twisting the bezel.
 This, in turn, preserves battery life – very handy indeed.
 The brightness is excellent (350 lumens on the brightest level, or 35 lumens on low) and the range goes up to around 300 metres.
-It has a good weight to it without being heavy, and has an IPX4 waterproof rating (in other words, it can survive splashes of water).
+It has a good weight to it without being heavy, and has an IPX4 waterproof rating.
 Requires four AA batteries.

 5. Maglite 2D Torch: £32.99, Argos